-The internship option is an extensive experience in a particular advanced modality in order to gain cross-training and/or experience under the direct supervision of a qualified practitioner in that area.
-The student has the option of requesting for an internship in one of the following areas (availability of areas may vary depending upon commitments from clinical education centers): Computerized Tomography (CT), Magnetic Resonance Imaging (MRI), Mammography, Nuclear Medicine, Cardiac Catheterization Lab, Special Procedures, Radiation Oncology, Dosimetry or Bone Densitometry etc. Students may request for consideration of one of these specialty areas after Clinical Experience IV.
-In order for the student to make an informed choice, students will be scheduled to observe three of the areas listed above However, CT & Special Procedures rotations are required during Clinic IV prior to submitting a request.
+The internship option is an extensive experience in a particular advanced modality to gain experience under the direct supervision of a qualified practitioner in that area.
+The student will request an internship in one of the following areas (availability of areas may vary depending upon commitments from clinical education centers): Computerized Tomography (CT), Magnetic Resonance Imaging (MRI), Mammography, Nuclear Medicine, Cardiac Catheterization Lab, Interventional Radiology, Radiation Oncology, Dosimetry, Nuclear Medicine, or Bone Densitometry etc.